bpblakely/Song-Analysis-Revisited/Data/README.md

 11. Writers (Genius API related)
 12. Year Released

-Note: Genius API isn't perfect and there's some bad data in the mix.
+Note: Genius API isn't perfect, so there's some bad data in the mix.

 **all_songs_processed**